withastro/starlight/.changeset/small-days-share.md

 ---
-'@astrojs/starlight': patch
+'@astrojs/starlight': minor
 ---

-Improve visual styling of mobile menu toggle when menu is open
+Updates mobile menu toggle styles to display a close icon while the menu is open